greenelab/czi-seed-rfa/manuscript.md

 freely available, enabling course participants to bring what they learned home with them.
 A capstone session will be included in which we will provide suggestions about how the materials presented in the course can be incorporated into existing course curricula.
 Course faculty will be available to assist with integration effort after the course.

-Finally, the short course will facilitate scientific collaborations as follows.
-In addition to engaging in group presentations as part of the class project that will involve scRNA-seq data retrieved from HCA, participants will also provide a 10-minute chalk talk explaining their research interests.
-This allows course faculty to identify course participants whose needs they can help address, both during and after the course.
-The course design will include faculty office hours where participants can get help with any bioinformatic problems they are encountering with their ongoing research.

-We will provide this course free to 25 students twice a year, with the understanding that its effective reach will be much greater than the 150 students who enroll.
-Our students will begin to teach others, and our materials will be incorporated into many local courses.
+Finally, the short course will facilitate scientific collaborations by engaging participants in utilizing these tools for collaborative research efforts.

+**[I feel like we are missing a concluding summary of broader impacts to pull this together - EJF]**

 ## References {.page_break_before}